rgambord/c99-doc/doc/sections/7/20/3/1/index.rst

 .. _9899_7.20.3.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.3.1p2>`

-:ref:`2 <9899_7.20.3.1p2>` The calloc function allocates space for an array of nmemb objects, each of whose size is size.
+The calloc function allocates space for an array of nmemb objects, each of whose size is size.
 The space is initialized to all bits zero.\ [#9899_note261]_

 .. rubric:: Returns

 .. _9899_7.20.3.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.20.3.1p3>`

-:ref:`3 <9899_7.20.3.1p3>` The calloc function returns either a null pointer or a pointer to the allocated space.
+The calloc function returns either a null pointer or a pointer to the allocated space.